slack-samples/deno-github-functions/README.md

 ## Create a Link Trigger

-To invoke a specific Workflow from within Slack, the special "shortcut URL" found after creating a Link Trigger can be used.
-These shortcut URLs can be posted directly in a channel or added as a bookmark, and when clicked will magically invoke the associated Workflow.
+To execute a Workflow in Slack, a generated **Shortcut URL** can be used.
+Shortcut URLs can be posted in a channel or added as a bookmark, and, when clicked, will run the associated Workflow.

-Link Triggers are unique to each installed version of your app, meaning shortcut URLs will be different across workspaces and between locally developed and deployed apps.
+To generate a Shortcut URL for a Workflow, we create a Link Trigger.
+Link Triggers are unique to each installed version of your app, meaning Shortcut
+URLs will be different across workspaces, as well as between locally run and deployed apps.

 To create a Link Trigger for the "Create New Issue" Workflow, run the following
 command: